Urunga

 The employment landscape in Urunga shows performance that lags behind national averages across key labour market indicators

-Conversely, agriculture, forestry & fishing employs only 1.9% of local workers, below Rest of NSW's 5.3%.
-Over a 12-month period ending in September 2025, employment increased by 1.8% while labour force rose by 3.2%, leading to an unemployment rate increase of 1.3 percentage points.
+Agriculture, forestry & fishing employs only 1.9% of local workers, below Rest of NSW's 5.3%.
+Limited local employment opportunities are indicated by Census data comparing working population to resident population.
+Over a 12-month period ending in September 2025, employment increased by 1.6%, labour force by 3.1%, raising the unemployment rate by 1.2 percentage points.
 In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Urunga's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this extrapolation does not account for localised population projections.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Urunga's employment mix indicates local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment